pr0kary0te/Introgression/README.md

 Check that script.pl and identify_introgressions.pl are both executable and that the directory has RW permissions then run with: nohup ./script.pl &

+Once the job is complete, the output files can be processed with the use of the pipeline.pl script, with the shell script process_files.sh feeding all of the directories created by script.pl into the pipeline one at a time: nohup ./process_files.sh &